 Brightly colored cupcakes fortified with linseed meal as a source of fiber.

-Inulin, on the other hand, is a soluble fiber that is much preferred in formulations since it does not increase viscosity significantly and is quite transparent in color.
+Inulin, on the other hand, is a soluble fiber that is much preferred in formulations since it does not increase viscosity significantly and is quite transparent in colour.
 It does not affect the performance of natural colors, and they appear as bright and intense as in the original matrix.

 Inulin's effect on soy beverages.
 Each beverage colored with Emseal® Beta Carotene.
 From left to right: No inulin added, 4% inulin and 4% inulin after pasteurization.